Someone Still Cares

 You notice tension before there is evidence.

-And after a while it can begin to feel as though you are carrying far more than your own life.
+Over time it can begin to feel as though you are carrying far more than your own life.

 Not because you are weak.